|No indication from New York Yankees on manager|

 |Written by Admin|

 ``There has been widespread speculation about who the next manager of The New York Yankees will be.
-The evaluation process is continuing and there will be no immediate decision or announcement,'' said Howard Rubenstein, a spokesman for the owner.
+The evaluation process is continuing and there will be no immediate decision or announcement,'' said Howard Rubenstein, a spokesman for owner George Steinbrenner.

 The Yankees' baseball operations executives were to come up with a recommendation for the team's top officials, which likely will carry a lot of weight.

-Teams aren't allowed to make major announcements during the World Series, but if New York wanted to do so Friday, an off day, commissioner Bud Selig probably would give his permission.
+Hank Steinbrenner, a son of the owner, said New York will decide on Joe Torre's replacement by the end of the World Series.
+Teams aren't allowed to make major announcements during the Fall Classic, but if New York wanted to do so Friday, an off day, commissioner Bud Selig probably would give his permission.

 ``As far as making the decision, it will be before the end of (the Series).
 No question,'' Hank Steinbrenner said. ``As far as when we announce it, we're going to obviously honor the wishes of the commissioner.''